deepakkapse29/appdev/README.md

 # appdev
-This project is to develop an app
+This project is to develop an app<br>
+All are welcome to collaborate